The Empire Strikes Back: Pre-production

 Pre-production began in early 1978.
-Although Kershner wanted two years, this phase only lasted a year.
+Although Kershner wanted two years, pre-production only lasted a year.
 Seeking an area to represent the ice planet Hoth, location scouts considered Finland, Sweden, and the Arctic Circle.
 The location needed to be free of trees and near populated areas for amenities.
-Kershner credited a Fox distribution employee with recommending Finse, Norway; Kurtz said it was Reynolds who had done so.
+Kershner credited a Fox distribution employee with recommending Finse, Norway; Kurtz said it was Norman Reynolds who had done so.
 For the bog planet Dagobah, scouts looked at Central Africa, Kenya, and Scandinavia, but Lucas wanted to avoid shooting on location.
-He funded the construction of a "Star Wars stage" at Elstree Studios, London, for the Dagobah and rebel base sets.
+He funded the construction of a "Star Wars stage" at Elstree Studios, London, for the Dagobah and Rebel base sets.
 Construction for the stage—which measured 1250000 cuft and cost $2 million—began at the end of August.
-Sets were the single biggest expense of the production, costing a total of $3.5 million.
+Sets were the single largest expense of the production, costing a total of $3.5 million.
 By December, the budget had increased to $21.5 million, more than double the original estimate.
 Financial projections for The Chapter II Company suggested it would run a monthly deficit of $5–25 million by the end of 1979, including over $2 million in production costs and $400,000 to fund ILM.

 As the start of filming in January 1979 loomed, a fire on Elstree's Stage 3—where The Shining (1980) was being filmed—destroyed the space planned for Empires sets.
 The impact was significant, resulting in the Empire production being forced to give up two stages so The Shining could continue filming.
 Sixty-four sets had to be moved through nine stages and the filming schedule had to be altered.
 Poor weather delayed construction of necessary sets, props, and the Star Wars stage.
-By February 25, the Finse location crew had arrived in Norway to receive flown-in equipment containers and begin digging trenches for battle scenes.
+By February 25, the Finse location crew had arrived in Norway to receive flown-in equipment containers and begin digging trenches for battle sequences.

 Music

 The musical score for The Empire Strikes Back was composed and conducted by John Williams and performed by the London Symphony Orchestra, at a cost of about $250,000.
 Williams began planning the score in November 1979, estimating the film would require 107 minutes of music.
-For two weeks across 18 three-hour sessions just after Christmas, Williams recorded the score at Anvil Studios and Abbey Road Studios, London.
+For two weeks across eighteen 3-hour sessions just after Christmas, Williams recorded the score at Anvil Studios and Abbey Road Studios, London.
 Up to 104 musicians were involved at a time, playing such instruments as oboes, piccolos, pianos, and harps.